chjfth/GnumakeUniproc/GMU-examples/windows/CopyPathExt/readme.chj.txt

   mt /manifest CopyPathExt.dll.manifest /outputresource:CopyPathExt.dll;#2

 This command embeds the manifest file into the dll, then the resulting CopyPathExt.dll can be done with regsvr32.

+[2009-04-06]

+I find today that compiling this project on x64 Windows(with VS2005) still fails, even if you have PSDK March 2006 installed.
+I later find the answer from the comment beneath this codeproject article.
+The first parameter for GetCommandString should be updated from UINT to UINT_PTR.
+This solves the x64 building problem.

+Also, it seems with that UINT_PTR update, you even don't have to install PSDK March 2006.